 Nose

-Fruity notes (blackcurrant, cherry, plum) and a hint of spice, licorice, and mocha
+Fruity notes (blackcurrant, cherry, plum) with hints of spice, licorice, and mocha

-Charming, full-bodied, ample, balanced, with fine-grained tannins and a lovely finish.
+Charming, full-bodied, well-rounded, and balanced, with fine-grained tannins and a lovely finish

 Serve